nsmith-/Phase2InterimID/README.md

 Phase 2 Interim EGamma ID
 =========================
-This package has been used to develop photon IDs for the phase 2 HGCal TDR
+This package has been used to develop photon IDs for the phase 2 HGCal TDR, and now also serves as a recipe and helper code repository.

 Recipe
 ------